lau/vagrant_elixir/README.md

 * Erlang
 * Elixir
 * PostgreSQL
-* various dependencies for the Phoenix framework
+* nodejs 5 and other dependencies for the Phoenix framework

 The provisioning script can easiliy be modified for other versions of the software.